How much does QuickBooks cost?

 • Calculate and submit Construction Industry Scheme (CIS) returns

-It’s a toolkit that should fulfil the needs of a lot of small businesses, and from this tier upwards, you also have the option of adding payroll functionality for an extra fee (starting from £5 per month).
+From this tier upwards, you also have the option of adding payroll functionality for an extra fee (starting from £5 per month).

 It’s also worth mentioning that, unlike some competitors, QuickBooks has no ledger or invoice caps to worry about at this level.